ScienceBenchmark: A Complex Real-World Benchmark for Evaluating Natural Language to SQL Systems: Science Benchmark: A New Benchmark for Complex Databases

 Before starting data collection, the domain experts such as astrophysicists and cancer researchers introduced the SQL experts to the domain-specific knowledge within the database.
 At the data generation stage, the domain experts developed the \emph{natural language questions}, while the SQL experts were responsible for writing the corresponding \emph{SQL queries}.

 It is important to note that the domain experts were given the task of solving realistic science questions rather than simply generating complex questions based on the database.
 During the review and validation phase, domain experts used their expertise to verify the SQL queries together with the output of the SQL queries.
-For each domain, we generated a \textit{dev set} of 100 NL/SQL pairs.
-For CORDIS and SDSS, we created a \textit{training set} of 100 NL-to-SQL pairs.
-For OncoMX, we generated 50 training samples.
+For each domain, we generated a { \textit{training set} of 100 NL/SQL pairs as well as a \textit{test set} of 100 NL/SQL pairs}.

 In contrast, for each database in the Spider dev set, there are far fewer questions, 50 on average per database, ranging from 63 to just 4 questions per database.
 We have double the amount of dev set queries for our databases than in Spider.